 Dubai's Emirates working to get out from under US laptop ban

-Abu Dhabi's airport is the first among Mideast airports targeted by a U.S. ban on laptops in airplane ... .
 Passengers check into a flight at Abu Dhabi International Airport in Abu Dhabi, United Arab Emirates, Tuesday, July 4, 2017.
+Abu Dhabi's airport is the first among Mideast airports targeted by a U.S. ban on laptops in airplane cabins to be exempt from the list.

 Comments